Efficient Consensus-Free Weight Reassignment for Atomic Storage (Extended Version): Performance Evaluation

-We used one laptop (1.8 GHz 64-bit Intel Core i7-8550U, 32GB of RAM).
-KOLLAPS execute each server and client in a separate Docker container \cite{docker}, and the containers communicate through the Docker Swarm \cite{dockerSwarm}.
-There are five servers ($n=5$) and ten clients.
+We used one 1.8 GHz 64-bit Intel Core i7-8550U, 32GB of RAM machine.
+KOLLAPS executes each server and client in a separate Docker container \cite{docker}, and the containers communicate through the Docker Swarm \cite{dockerSwarm}.
+We set the numbers of servers and clients to five and ten, respectively.
 Moreover, at most, one server can fail ($f=1$).
-Each client sends a new read/write request as soon as receiving the response of the previously sent read/write request.
-Since there is no difference between read and write protocols regarding the number of communication rounds in our read/write protocols, we set the read/write ratio to $0.5$.
+Each client sends a new r/w request as soon as receiving the response of the previously sent r/w request.
+Since there is no difference between r/w protocols regarding the number of communication rounds in our r/w protocols, we set the r/w ratio to $0.5$.

 The duration of each run is 200 seconds.
-In each run, latencies of links are changed every $\Delta = 10$ seconds while the processes are unaware of the value of $\Delta$, and the value of $\epsilon = 0.1$.
+In each run, latencies of links are changed every $\Delta = 10$ seconds while the processes are unaware of the value of $\Delta$; we set $\epsilon = 0.1$.
 We executed 100 runs and computed the average of the results that is depicted in Figure \ref{fig:evaluation}.
-The average quorum latencies of the ABD, RAMBO, SmartMerge, and our protocol are $139$, $118$, $128$, and $101$ milliseconds, respectively.
+The average quorum latencies of the ABD, RAMBO, SmartMerge and our protocol are $139$, $118$, $128$, and $101$ milliseconds, respectively.
 The ABD protocol requires the responses of three processes to decide whether a quorum is constituted while other protocols might constitute their quorums by two processes.
 Therefore, the quorum latencies of other protocols are less than the ABD on average.
 In the RAMBO protocol, some views might be active at a time, while in our protocol, there is only one installed view at any time; hence, our protocol outperforms the RAMBO protocol on average.
-In the SmartMerge protocol, servers might pass auxiliary views to install a new view; besides, for every r/w operation, it is required communicating with a quorum of processes to be sure that the r/w operation is executed in the most up-to-date weights.
+In the SmartMerge protocol, servers might pass intermediate views to install a new view; besides, for every r/w operation, it is required to communicate with a quorum of processes to be sure that the r/w operation is executed with the most up-to-date weights.
 However, servers with the view equal to $lastview$ directly change their views to the new view in our protocol.
 Also, each server $s$ knows its weight, i.e., $s$ does not need to communicate with others to determine its most up-to-date weight.
 Hence, the quorum latency of our protocol is less than SmartMerge on average.